BY

 However, many small business owners miss out on these expense claims because they aren’t equipped with the knowledge presented by the Australian Tax Office (ATO).

-Home-based businesses are a large part of the Australian business community, with nearly one million people running their business from home.
-And now, due to the COVID-19 pandemic, even more, Australian small business owners have opted to use their home as their principal place of business.
+Home-based businesses are a large part of the Australian business community, with nearly one million people running their businesses from home.
+And now, more Australian small business owners have opted to use their home as their principal place of business.

 Suppose you’re one of these business owners now using your home as your primary business premises.
-In that case, you may be able to claim a deduction for some of your expenses relating to the area that you use.
+In that case, you may be able to claim a deduction for some of your home expenses relating to the area that you use for work-related household costs incurred while working from home.

 We’ve put together this ultimate guide on what you can and can’t claim on home office expenses for small business owners.

-Difference Between an Employee Working From Home and Home-Based Business Owners
+Employee Working From Home vs. Home-Based Business Owners

 There is a difference between being an employee working from home and running your business at home.

-If your home is not a place of business, in other words, you are merely acting as an employee working from home; then your tax deductions are generally limited to running expenses only, such as electricity or internet expenses.
+If your home is not a business place, you are merely acting as an employee working from home.
+Your tax deductions are generally limited to running expenses only, such as electricity or internet expenses.

 If, however, you are using your home as a place of business and do most of your work at home, then the ATO allows you to claim further expenses such as rent and insurance, for instance.